Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 Information on getting a mortgage after payday loans is often confusing and contradictory.
-Our advisors have put together this post to explain everything regarding a mortgage after payday loans.Enquire Now
+As a result, we’ve created this guide to explain everything you need to know about mortgages and payday loans.

-As with all mortgages, lenders always have their own individual criteria to assess mortgage applications.
+As with all mortgages, lenders each have their own individual criteria to assess mortgage applications.
 Some lenders may decline your mortgage simply because of a recent payday loan.
-Other lenders may decline you for simply taking out a single payday loan five years ago!
+Other lenders may decline you for taking out a single payday loan five years ago!

 - The frequency of your payday loan use

-- The LTV of your mortgage
+- The loan-to-value of your mortgage

 Myth: Payday loans will help me get a mortgage

 Making payments on time will have a positive impact on your credit score.
-By taking out payday loans and then repaying them back on time, actively shows credit agencies that you can keep up to date with your credit.
-In turn, this can then improve your credit score as it shows you to be a good borrower.
+Taking out payday loans and then repaying them back on time, actively shows credit agencies that you can keep up to date with your credit.
+In turn, this can improve your credit score as it shows you to be a good borrower.

 Why don’t mortgage lenders like payday loans?